TMO2018/C64-Keyboard-Controlled-Kernal-Switch/README.md

 Rev 1.0: Design based on Sven Petersens C64 Keyboard Controlled Kernal Switch (ATmega with external clock at 16 MHz)

 Rev 2.0: Cost-reduced Design (ATmega with internal clock at 8 MHz)

+Rev 3.0: Expansion from 8 to 14 kernals.
+Based on Rev 2.0.